 Are you struggling with a Fixed income in Retirement?

-In the course of my practice as a Reverse Mortgage Professional I come across a lot of retirement statistics and data surrounding seniors in America.
+In the course of my practice as a Reverse Mortgage Professional, I have come across a lot of retirement statistics and data surrounding seniors in America.

 - In 2008 65+ households represented only 1 in 5 homes.